-With so many people struggling with challenges borne out of the pandemic, knowing how to deal with our own mental health issues whilst supporting those closest to us who may be suffering even more than we are is a challenge in itself.
-But with support of paramount importance in dealing with mental health issues, The Gaggler asked Aakanksha Tangri, Founder of Dubai-based, online mental health platform Re:Set, about the tools that can help those who may be hesitant to seek help.
+And then there’s the sheer volume of people struggling with challenges borne out of the ongoing pandemic.
+In fact, knowing how to deal with our own mental health issues whilst supporting those closest to us who may be suffering even more is a challenge in itself.
+With support of paramount importance in a case like this, The Gaggler tapped Aakanksha Tangri, founder of Dubai-based online mental health platform Re:Set, about the tools that can help those who are hesitant to seek help.

-Realise What It Takes To Really Help
+Realise What It Takes to Really Help

 The key to succeeding in your support is to stay diligent and aware of the state of your own and others’ mental health.
-It’s essential to make a habit of noticing when someone close to you is not feeling great and reaching out to them, by showing support and providing encouragement to seek treatment, and vice versa.
+It’s essential to make a habit of noticing when someone close to you is not feeling great and reaching out to them by showing support and providing encouragement to seek treatment, and vice versa.
 As a society, we should strive to pick up our fellow human beings.
 Something as small as checking up on your neighbour or colleague could have a beneficial effect on someone’s mental well-being by providing a reminder that someone is always there to listen.

-Be A Part Of The Change
+Be a Part of the Change

-“When we are sick, with flu or a stomach bug, we go to the doctor, take medicine or seek natural remedies.
-So why do we not do the same when it comes to mental health?” asks Ayukta Thakur.
-It is through this realization that it is absolutely critical to eradicating the stigma attached to mental health and seeking therapy.
-According to statistics from the World Health Organization, Dubai and the UAE are currently behind the global average in terms of the number of psychiatrists and psychiatric beds per 100,000 population.
+“When we are sick with the flu or a stomach bug, we go to the doctor, take medicine, or seek natural remedies – so why do we not do the same when it comes to mental health?” asks Ayukta.
+It is through this realisation that it is absolutely critical to eradicating the stigma attached to mental health and seeking therapy.
+According to statistics from WHO, the UAE is currently behind the global average in terms of the number of psychiatrists and psychiatric beds per 100,000 population.

-Spreading understanding and sharing stories around what it’s like to live with mental health challenges allows for in-depth and diverse discussions around key topics such as mental health, wellbeing, inclusivity, parenting, gender and education; pivotal in changing society’s perception of mental health issues.
-Creating a safe space while shedding light on topics that aren’t always brought to the forefront but are important for the masses to talk about is essential.
-Unlike physical health, because of the stigma, mental health is not generally discussed publicly, and that needs to change today.
+Spreading understanding and sharing stories around what it’s like to live with mental health challenges allows for in-depth and diverse discussions around key topics such as inclusivity, parenting, gender, and education, each pivotal in changing society’s perception of mental health issues.
+Creating a safe space while shedding light on topics that aren’t always brought to the forefront, but are important for the masses to address, is essential.
+Unlike physical health, mental health is not generally discussed publicly.
+And that needs to change today.